-1. Change passwords
+1. Change the passwords

 2. Use a strong password

-3. Use a two-factor authenticator
+3. Use two-factor authenticator

-4. Use different passwords in different services
+4. Use different passwords for different services

 5. Never tell your passwords to anyone